 Each Easter weekend, the ASPCA's Animal Poison Control Center (APCC) gets calls for many of the same types of intoxications.
-Here are five particularly prevalent Easter problems you can share with clients and via social media—and get your free, downloadable poster!
+Here are 5 prevalent Easter pet toxins:

 Easter is typically the APCC's top day for chocolate intoxication calls, topping Christmas, Valentine's Day, and even Halloween!
 Why?
 Pets find Easter candy hidden around the house or the yard or get into unattended Easter baskets.
-Make sure that all candy is out of reach of pets at all times when they will be unsupervised.
+Make sure that all candy is out of reach of unsupervised pets.

 3. Easter Grass